theostowell/tstowx.com/content/issues/085 • Reducing distraction by doing what you intrinsically enjoy.md

 ---
-title: 085 • Doing what you intrinsically enjoy to stop distraction
+title: 085 • Reducing distraction by doing what you intrinsically enjoy
 date: 2025-02-11
 section: issues
 draft: false